← Back

 What it was

-Search is splitting into two surfaces.
-The classic SERP that PMM has optimized against for fifteen years, and the AI answer that synthesizes three to seven citations into one paragraph the buyer reads instead of clicking.
-SaaS founders shipping in 2026 ask the same question: when ChatGPT names the top three vendors in our category, are we one of them, and how do we know?
+Search is splitting.
+The classic SERP that PMM spent fifteen years tuning against, and the AI answer that synthesizes three to seven citations into one paragraph the buyer reads instead of clicking through.
+Every SaaS founder I've spoken to since January asks the same question: when ChatGPT names the top three vendors in our category, are we one of them, and how would we know?

 The diff

 Before: SEO content programs built for crawl-rank-click, judged on impressions and organic sessions.
-AEO treated as a marketing channel question.
+AEO treated as a marketing-channel question, usually outsourced to whoever owned content.

 After: AEO treated as a substrate question.
-Three primitives wired together: a relevance loop that tunes which claims an LLM will surface, a schema-delta read that tracks citation share against named rivals week over week, and a manual-action protocol for the case the answer is wrong about your product.
+Three primitives wired together: a relevance loop that tunes which claims the LLM will surface, a schema-delta read that tracks citation share against named rivals week over week, and a manual-action protocol for the case where the answer is wrong about your product.

 What I actually did